yousefelassal/quote-cron/README.md

 > You have to do your own growing no matter how tall your grandfather was.

 > Stay away from what might have been and look at what will be.

+> In rivers, the water that you touch is the last of what has passed and the first of that which comes; so with present time.